5jt/dyalog-cookbook/manuscript/errors.md

       }
 ~~~

 The `⍺⍺` in `retry` marks it as an operator, modifying how a function works. `⍺⍺` refers to the function.
+Assigning `⊣` as the default value of `⍺` makes the operator _ambivalent_: it can modify dyadic functions as well as monadic functions.
 The error guard `0::` means _in the event of any error_.
 We use `retry` to modify the file reads and writes in `CountLettersIn`:

 ~~~
               (txt enc nl)←⎕NGET retry i⊃files